 This course will provide students with skills and knowledge associated with the framing-in or shell construction of typical single-family dwellings.
-Students will participate in construction and planning activities, which includes interpretation of the National Building Code, blueprint reading, estimating and material layout.
+Students will participate in construction and planning activities with safety as the overriding theme.
+Activities include such things as measurement, tool identification and use, blueprint reading, material selection, estimating and layout, which culminate in the construction of a shed or similar structure.
+The course is taught using both theory and practical work and each are allocated approximately the same amount of class time.
 Students are required to have a pair of CSA certified steel toed work boots.
 If this is not feasible, arrangements can be made on an individual basis to accommodate the student.
 Students are also expected to work outside in the elements and be prepared to do so.
-This is the prerequisite to Residential Finishing.